Money Follows the Person Additional Resources

 Aging and Disability Resource Centers Program / No Wrong Door System

-Visit this U.S. Administration for Community Living (ACL) website to learn about ACL and CMS funded initiatives aimed at improving the coordination of care transitions through an Aging & Disability Resource Centers (ADRC) Program / No Wrong Door (NWD) System.
+The U.S. Administration for Community Living (ACL) website offers information about ACL and CMS funded initiatives aimed at improving the coordination of care transitions through an Aging & Disability Resource Centers (ADRC) Program / No Wrong Door (NWD) System.
 This website hosts links to the Center for Disability and Aging Policy (CDAP) 2010 Care Transition Awards and 2012 ADRC Enhanced Options Counseling Program.
 These programs support state efforts to streamline access to long-term services and support (LTSS) options for older adults and individuals with disabilities.
 NWD systems simplify access to LTSS, and are a key component to LTSS systems reform.
 Learn more on the No Wrong Door (NWD) System.

 Aging Network Care Transitions Toolkit

-Visit this Administration on Aging website to access the Care Transition Toolkit, which is targeted to organizations that are interested in learning more about how to prepare for a role in care transitions programs.
+The Care Transition Toolkit, targets organizations that are interested in learning more about how to prepare for a role in care transitions programs.
 The tools and resources at this site can assist organizations in formalizing their efforts for future funding and program opportunities.
 This toolkit includes lessons learned from States that received funding from the Aging and Disability Resource Center (ADRC) Program, ADRC Evidence-Based Care Transitions Program, Person-Centered Hospital Discharge Model, Community Living Program (CLP), and the Veteran Directed Home and Community Based Services (VD-HCBS) Program

 Alzheimer's Disease Supportive Services Program